International Cooperation

 The Office of International Transportation and Trade ensures that the Department’s international cooperation is consistent with the Department’s international policy, and it coordinates a number of key technical cooperation programs and initiatives including:

-- Management of the Department’s engagement in bilateral programs and forums and in the interagency U.S. - Mexico 21st Century Border initiative and the U.S - Canada Beyond the Border initiative
+• Management of the Department’s engagement in bilateral programs and forums and in the interagency U.S.-Mexico and U.S.-Canada border initiatives

-- Departmental representation in multilateral organizations such as the International Transport Forum (ITF), Asia Pacific Economic Cooperation (APEC) Transportation Working Group, Association of Southeast Asian Nations (ASEAN), and the Africa Growth and Opportunity Act (AGOA) forum
+• Departmental representation in multilateral organizations such as the International Transport Forum (ITF), Asia Pacific Economic Cooperation (APEC) Transportation Working Group, and Association of Southeast Asian Nations (ASEAN)

-- Management of special international Departmental cooperative programs initiatives, including support of the Administration’s priority to stop human trafficking and promotion of greater international inclusion of women in transportation
+• Management of special international Departmental cooperative programs initiatives, including support of the Administration’s priority to stop human trafficking